SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 	- Commented code as much as possible.
 	- Updated and renamed readme file to *ruad-readme-english.txt*.
 	- Updated *items.tra* files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
 And fixed restriction flags whenever relevant.
-	- Added German and Spanish WeiDU prompts.
+	- Added German, Italian (thanks Salk!) and Spanish WeiDU prompts.
 	- Updated French and English translations.
 	- Renamed *titles* and *setup* .tra files to more accurate *setup* and *items* .tra files.
 	- Renamed *american* language folder to *english*.